Nicnl/borderlands4-serials/README.md

 # Borderlands 4 Serials

 A Go library for encoding and decoding Borderlands 4 item serial codes.
+It also has a web-based API and UI for easy access.
+A live demo is available [here](https://borderlands4-deserializer.nicnl.com/).

 ## Overview